jborean93/pyspnego/scenarios/heimdal_macos_ntlm.md

 * Will need to check a few things but IIRC the NTProofStr and MIC were actually calculated correctly
 * Even if the user was `vagrant-domain@DOMAIN` or `DOMAIN\vagrant-domain` it will fail with the same error

+I feel like the error in this case is due to a badly documented `ExportedSessionKey` value when `NTLMSSP_NEGOTIATE_KEY_EXCH` is set without the sign or seal flags.
+The `ExportedSessionKey` is meant to be the `KeyExchangeKey` except this is using the documented logic of it being `RC4K(KeyExchangeKey, Z(16))`.
+NTLM on macOS actually works when the sign or seal flags are set because the logic is now correct.
+Might have to revisit this and use on macOS instead of the builtin NTLM provider if possible.

 ## Tokens